 Acupressure is a form of acupuncture and goes back to the methods of traditional Chinese medicine.
 The treatment is based on the knowledge that pain relief is possible when certain energy blockages in the body are released.
 In acupressure, this is achieved either with finger pressure or with specially made acupressure mats, which are reminiscent of the nail boards used by fakirs or yogis in India.

-Neck and shoulder tension can have a variety of causes, e.g. a cervical spine distortion (whiplash injury) or a slipped disc.
+Neck and shoulder tension can have a wide variety of causes, e.g. a cervical spine distortion (whiplash injury) or a slipped disc.

 What exactly is cervical spine syndrome?